Trusted WordPress tutorials, when you need them most.

 How to Disable WordPress Admin Bar for All Users Except Administrators

 By default, you can easily disable the WordPress admin bar for individual users.
-However, this can take time if you have lots of registered users on your site.
+However, this can be time-consuming if you have a large number of registered users on your site.

 In this article, we will show you how to easily disable the WordPress admin bar for all users except administrators.